Buddy Burner: Benefits

 Using paraffin wax as a fuel has two advantages.
 First, when the burner cools the wax hardens making it convenient to keep in the burner for later use.
 Second, it is safe to refuel the burner while it is operating since placing solid paraffin wax on top of the burning stove involves no danger of the fresh fuel igniting explosively.

 Since oxygen is necessary for combustion, holes may need to be punched around the top of the can to allow air to enter, and to provide a way for combustion gases to escape around the pot.

 Safety precautions

-Modern canning techniques now employ coatings that may produce toxic fumes when burning and can cause metal fume fever, and care must therefore be taken to ensure that cans used for burning are uncoated plain metal.
-Such coatings are usually used for tomatoes and other acidic foods.
+Modern canning techniques now employ plastic coatings that may produce toxic fumes when burning, therefore extra care must be taken until the coating has burned off.

 Candles are usually made of paraffin wax and can be melted to put into a Buddy Burner.
 However, candles or paraffin wax blocks should be melted in a double boiler so that they cannot catch fire.